MicrosoftDocs/powerquery-docs/powerquery-docs/where-to-get-data.md

    1. Select **Create**.
    1. Select the connector from the list of data sources.

-You'll then be asked to fill out information that's required for you to access the data.
-Go to the [individual connector articles](connectors/index.md) for more information about this required information.

-## Get data from Dynamics 365 Customer Insights
+## Get data in Dynamics 365 Customer Insights

 To get data in Customer Insights: